-Actuarial valuation date 6/30/2020
+Actuarial valuation date 6/30/2021

-Actuarial roll forward date 6/30/2021
+Actuarial roll forward date 6/30/2022

 Actuarial cost method Entry age normal

 Asset valuation Fair value

-Discount Rate 7.0%
+Investment rate of return (Discount Rate) 7.0%

 Projected salary increases 2.9 - 8.4%

 Inflation 2.3%

 Permanent benefit increase Included

 Mortality rates 2017 SRA Scale U-MP

-Actuarial assumptions used in the June 30, 2021, valuation was determined by an actuarial valuation as of June 30, 2020, and rolled forward using generally accepted actuarial procedures to June 30, 2021.
+Actuarial assumptions used in the June 30, 2022, valuation was determined by an actuarial valuation as of June 30, 2021, and rolled forward using generally accepted actuarial procedures to June 30, 2022.

-The long-term expected real return on ASRS pension plan investments was determined to be 4.7% using a building block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
+The long-term expected real return on ASRS pension plan investments was determined to be 4.19% using a building block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term contribution to expected real return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
 The target allocation and best estimates of geometric real rates of return for each major asset class are summarized in the following table:

 Asset Class Target Asset Allocation Real Return Geometric Basis Long-Term Contribution to Expected Real Return

-Equity 50% 4.90% 2.45%
+Equity 50% 3.90% 1.95%

-Credit 20% 5.20% 1.04%
+Credit 20% 5.30% 1.06%

-Interest Rate Sensitive Bonds 10% 0.70% 0.07%
+Interest Rate Sensitive Bonds 10% (0.20)% (0.02)%

-Real estate 20% 5.70% 1.14%
+Real estate 20% 6.00% 1.20%

-Total 100% 4.7%
+Total 100% 4.19%

-Discount Rate - As of June 30, 2021, the discount rate used to measure the ASRS total pension/OPEB liability was 7.0%, which was a decrease of 0.5 from the discount rate used as of June 30, 2020.
+Discount Rate - As of June 30, 2022, the discount rate used to measure the ASRS total pension/OPEB liability was 7.0%.
 The projection of cash flows used to determine the discount rate assumed that contributions from participating employers will be made based on the actuarially determined rates based on the ASRS Board's funding policy, which establishes the contractually required rate under Arizona statutes.
 Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension/OPEB liability.